tduffy000/deep-learning-group/Documentations/Sam Journal/Test_5_Journal.md

 <h3> Test 5 </h3>

-Model name: CNN with more complex architecture
+Model name: CNN with more complex architecture 2

 Model architecture:

 ![archi](/Documentations/Sam%20Journal/Images/Test_5_Archi.png)

+In this model, batch normalization layers were added after every convolutional layer to prevent the layers from overfitting.
+The patience period was also increased.

 Model result: